ushachev/backend-project-lvl1/README.md

 $ make start game=even
 ```

-where parameter `game` of `make start` command may be equal anything from list [even, calc, gcd].
+where parameter `game` of `make start` command may be equal anything from list [ even, calc, gcd, progression ].
 This will launch application from source code.
 Or

 ```sh